East Sacramento Pedestrian Accident Lawyer

 Pedestrian dangers affect people of all ages, although the distribution is anything but equal.
 Roughly 19 percent of all fatal childhood injuries are due to a pedestrian accident.
 At the opposite end of the age spectrum, 79 percent of pedestrian deaths involve older walkers.City Infrastructure Is Part of the Problem

-One factor in a large number of pedestrian injuries and deaths is the lack of a strong infrastructure to promote safety.
+One factor in many pedestrian injuries and deaths is the lack of a strong infrastructure to promote safety.
 Roads were designed without pedestrians in mind.
 As time went on, more walkers meant that this thinking had to be revised.
 Slowly, crosswalks were added to increase pedestrian safety.

-If a pedestrian accident happens due to a lack of crosswalks despite evidence that they are needed, the city can be considered liable.
+The city can be considered liable if a pedestrian accident happens due to a lack of crosswalks despite evidence that they are needed.
 In addition, if the crosswalk is not well lit or lacks proper crossing devices, the municipal government can be taken to task.
 A pedestrian injury lawyer in East Sacramento can file a claim against the city for damages.

 Your pedestrian accident lawyer in East Sacramento will help you through this ordeal.
-He or she will ensure that all documents are filled out correctly and filed in a timely fashion.Speeding and Pedestrian Injury
+They will ensure that all documents are filled out correctly and filed in a timely fashion.Speeding and Pedestrian Injury

 It stands to reason that the faster a vehicle is traveling, the greater the injury the pedestrian suffers.
 Studies show that the risk of pedestrian injury at 17.1 mph is 10 percent.
 At 24.9 mph, the risk escalates to 25 percent, and at 40 mph, it reaches 75 percent.
 By the time the driver is traveling at 48.1 mph, the risk of severe injury or death reaches 90 percent.

 This is why many cities are lowering the speed limit on urban streets.
 In New York City, this tactic saved many lives.
-By lowering the speed limit, increasing enforcement, and promoting safer street design, pedestrian death rates dropped dramatically.Ways Pedestrians Can Improve Their Safety
+Pedestrian death rates dropped dramatically by lowering the speed limit, increasing enforcement, and promoting safer street design.Ways Pedestrians Can Improve Their Safety

 Pedestrians are vulnerable to severe injuries when struck by a motor vehicle.
 One way they can lower that risk is by being as safe as possible.
 Some ways in which they can do this is: